 There are some provisions in the CARES Act that are not getting a lot of play right now – probably because it is not immediate money in business or individual’s hands.
-It can be money for nonprofit organizations, though.
+Through charitable donations, CARES Act money can be money for nonprofit organizations, though.

 So while we will see how this comes into play on 2020 tax returns, it is definitely something that you can work into your budget now, if you have the ability to do so.